ZEGOCLOUD/zego_uikit_prebuilt_live_audio_room_flutter/README.md

 }
 ```

-**Now, you can start a live stream, other people who enter the same '*live name*' can watch your live stream.**
+**Now, you can start a live audio room, other people who enter the same '*live name*' can watch your live audio room.**

 ## How to run